gilbertfrancois/nvim-dap-debugpy-docker/README.md

 # Debug Python inside Docker container using NVim DAP and debugpy

-Gilbert François Duivesteijn <info@gilbertfrancois.com>
+_Gilbert François Duivesteijn <info@gilbertfrancois.com>_

 ## Abstract

 This is a guide on how to setup a development environment for python in a docker container using NeoVim as the editor and the `remote` plugin to connect to the container.
+Although this is just showing how to setup python, you can use the same setup for other languages as well, e.g. C and C++ using `codelldb`.

 ## Setup in NeoVim